jaz303/presto/README.md

   * A few of the display flags are not recognised at the JS wrapper level: `ALLEGRO_OPENGL_3_0`, `ALLEGRO_OPENGL_FORWARD_COMPATIBLE`, `ALLEGRO_GENERATE_EXPOSE_EVENTS`
   * Enumeration and interrogation of available display modes
   * There are a lot of missing constants
+  * Image I/O works with filenames only, not file descriptors
+  * PNG/JPG saving is untested - I don't seem to have support compiled into Allegro

 ## Limitations